- Home

 Best for: Nature lovers, hikers, waterfall enthusiasts, eco-travelers

-The park's trail system leads from coastal areas up through pristine rainforest to three magnificent waterfalls, the lower one featuring a swimming hole perfect for post-hike refreshment.
-This combination of coastal and mountain environments within walking distance creates special appeal for active travelers.
-The beach serves as starting point and ending point for adventures rather than destination itself, but that integration of environments makes it special.
+The park's trail system leads from coastal areas up through pristine rainforest to three magnificent waterfalls, the lower one featuring a swimming hole perfect for a post-hike refreshment.

 ✓ Perfect For